+i.
 Prof. M.S.
-Swainathan Library: The IARI library is one of the oldest and the best in South Asia.
+Swaminathan Library: The IARI library is one of the oldest and the best in South Asia.
 It is playing the role of National Agricultural Library of India, and is regarded as one of the 10 best agro-biological libraries of the world.
-The Library has got a well equipped Facility Management Unit and a Training Cell.
+The IARI Library has got a well-equipped "Facility Management Unit" and a "Training Cell".
 Periodic trainings are organized for scientists and students of the Institute for CD-ROM search, Digital Resources, E-Journals, On-line information retrieval etc. Library is fully automated with vast collection of highly specialized research publications on agriculture and related sciences.
 The collection gets enriched continually.
 CD ROM, Online journals, CeRA, OPAC are available in campus through LAN connectivity to nearly 2000 users.
-Reading Halls have Wi-Fi internet connectivity.
+Reading Halls are having wired internet terminals as well as Wi-Fi connectivity.
 The library has 10,500 serial files, and 2000 current serials are being procured from 90 countries.
 Exchange relationship is maintained with 67 Indian and foreign institutions.
 Library is repository of FAO, CGIAR publications.
 The IARI Library has been assigned the job of AGRIS database input for National Agricultural Research Database (NARD) in ISO format using AGRIN methodology.
-The library is contributing in AGRIS database in merging data of 10 core Indian Journals.
+This library is contributing in AGRIS database in merging data of 10 core Indian Journals.
 It has text books section and also Hindi reference books section.